RedisLabs/redislabs-docs/content/rc/billing-and-payments.md

 ## Add payment method

-To add a new payment method:
+To add a new payment method: add supported cards

 1. Sign in to the Redis Cloud [admin portal](https://app.redislabs.com/new/).
 (Create an account if you don't already have one.)